benton/splitami/README.md

 * `AppFilesystemParameters` - a space-separated list of volume specifications, of the format `/PATH:SIZE:FSTAB_OPTIONS`.
 For example, the parameter `/tmp:20:nodev,nosuid` will ensure that the output AMI has a 20GB EBS volume mounted at `/tmp`, with the `nodev,nosuid` options listed in the `/etc/fstab` file.

 * `AppSourceAMI` - the ID of the original Amazon Machine Image, which must be EBS-backed.
+Again, ensure you're creating the Stack in the same AWS Region as the source AMI.

-* `InstanceBootKey` - the EC2 Boot Key, installed for user 'ec2-user'.
+* `InstanceBootKey` - the EC2 Boot Key, installed for user `ec2-user`.
 This should be needed only for debugging.

-* `InstanceType` - the EC2 instance type for the system that does the work; a `t2.micro` works fine.
+* `InstanceType` - the EC2 instance type for the system that runs the software; a `t2.micro` works fine.

 * `LogRetention` - Number of days to retain a log of this run.
 The output is stored in [AWS Cloudwatch Logs][6], and a Console URL for the log is provided as a template Output.